 On the other, there are those in states where marijuana use is still a criminal act.
 In the middle, shifts are occurring as states reconsider their views and their laws.
 The tide is turning on the issue of marijuana decriminalization.
 For some, this could only mean an overdue measure on legalized marijuana for medical use.
 For others, it could go much further.

 Oregon, Washington, And Colorado Make The Biggest Headlines, But This Could All Change.

 When we talk about legalized marijuana in the United States of America, we tend to focus on four key states.
-They are Oregon, Washington, Colorado, Alaska.
-These states have passed measures on both medicinal marijuana and recreational marijuana.
-This means that, within reason, these states permit marijuana use.… Read the rest
+They are Oregon, Washington, Colorado, Alaska.… Read the rest

 Marijuana Legalization For Employers